martpet/tp/README-prod-setup.md

 Developers need permissions to assume the *DevAccountServiceRole* from the *DevService* AWS account.

-There are two options:
+Choose one of the two options:

+* Add permissions for their own account to assume the *DevAccountServiceRole*.
 * Create a personal account in the *Dev* organizational unit.
-* Add permissions for their own account to assume the *DevAccountServiceRole*.

 <details>
     <summary>Permissions for their own account to asssume DevAccountServiceRole</summary>